 Aug 14 , 2018

 It’s hard to believe when summer comes to an end that it’s already time to start planting bulbs for spring bloom.
-All of our favorite bulbs – such as hyacinths, tulips, and of course, that symbol of spring itself, the daffodil – are now available in garden centers and nurseries.
+All of our favorite bulbs – such as hyacinths, tulips, and of course, that symbol of spring itself, the daffodil – are now available in my Moss Mountain Farm Collection.

 Though it’s not hard to disguise their long green leaves with other emerging plants, there is a way to enjoy the flowers without the problem of the remaining foliage.
 All you have to do is plant the bulbs in nursery pots and then bury them in the garden.
 Once the blooms fade, just lift the pots and set them aside.

 This project is easy to do in a weekend.
 Start by finding an area where you’d like to enjoy a spring bulb garden.
 I’m always hungry for some early color in my vegetable garden, so my raised beds were ideal, but you may have an area near your front door or in an established flower bed.
 The best locations are well-drained soil with full sun, but even partial shade will do.
 Avoid wet, marshy spots.

 Next, collect several plastic nursery pots.
 They don’t have to be the same size.
 I use containers that range from 6 to 8 inches in diameter and from 5 to 8 inches deep.
 Then pick out the daffodils you want to use.
 This may be the hardest part because there are so many choices.

 While daffodils will grow in most areas of the country, some varieties perform better than others depending on the climate.
 With more than 13,000 hybrids to choose from, you’ll want to check with your local garden center or other gardeners to find the bulbs best suited for your area.
 You’ll find that daffodils have been developed to bloom in early, mid or late season, so you can extend the length of the display by choosing from each category.